 People obsess IRL on progression based largely on performance.
 This is the case in golf (“I broke 80 for the first time!!!”), running (“I ran my first sub-5 minute mile!!!”), fantasy sports (“I was in the top 1% in March Madness for my bracket prediction”), whatever.

 Think about it.
-Runners run the same 5k course over and over and over again.
+Runners run the same 5k course many times.
 They do it not only for the health benefit, but runners who really want to progress are constantly trying to improve their times.
 Did I run a faster 5k overall?
 Did I run a negative split, i.e. faster back half than front half?
 Runners will intentionally run the same course over and over, and they won’t get bored with it, because it provides a consistent context for measuring performance (progression).

 As I wrote many times regarding Guild Wars 2 (GW2), you can implement PVE content with the same idea, built around horizontal scaling.
-Imagine if there were rich statistics and achievements for Dungeon A, where there was tracking at the player / guild / server / worldwide level for:
+Imagine if there were rich statistics and achievements for a given dungeon, where there was tracking at the player / guild / server / worldwide level for:

-- Fastest clean clear of an entire dungeon, where no one died or was finished from a downed state
+- Fastest clean clear of the entire dungeon, where no one died or was finished from a downed state

 - Highest average DPS for the entire dungeon